wang-lawrence/c0523-code-solutions/react-jsx/react-jsx-quiz-notes.md

 JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
 - How does React use JSX to render components?
-React uses JSX to write HTML markup and rendering those components to the UI
+React uses JSX to write HTML markup and rendering those components to the UI JSX elemtns are used to make DOM calls that create, modify and delete DOM A React component returns a JSX element which represents how the DOM should be structured

 ## Notes